MartinOber16/MartinOber16/README.md

 <br />

-- I am a Full Stack Developer, mainly in JavaScript frameworks (React JS, Next JS and Node JS).
+- I am a Full Stack Developer, mainly in JavaScript frameworks (React JS and Node JS).
 - I have a degree in Systems from the University of Morón and I live in Buenos Aires, Argentina.
 - I currently work as a Software Engineer at Santander Tecnología.